jennamart01/jennamart/public/icons/README.md

 # PWA Icons

-This directory contains the Progressive Web App (PWA) icons for FreePos.
+This directory contains the Progressive Web App (PWA) icons for Jennamart.
+These icons are used across various platforms and devices when the PWA is installed,

 ## Required Icon Sizes